mcsimenc/PhyLTR/README.md

 ![](https://github.com/mcsimenc/PhyLTR/blob/master/_web/GraphicTree.png)
 The main program is written in Python 3 and tested on Scientific and Ubuntu Linux.
 Many of the routines in PhyLTR are parallelized, but not for MPI.
 As the pipeline runs, paths to intermediate results like alignments are stored in the file `PhyLTR.output/status`.
-If the execution is interrupted, this file is used to allow PhyLTR to resume more or less where it left off.
+If the execution is interrupted, this file is used to allow PhyLTR to resume approximately where it left off.

 ## Input
 A nucleotide FASTA file